SAINTConHHV/HHVLabs/docs/walkthroughs/template.md

 Some examples to see how they actually render in this environment:

-list:
+list (note the blank line before the first item and the multiple of 4-spaces for indentation, mkdocs can be picky):

 * item 1
 * item 2
     * nested list item 1
         * etc
+    * etc

 1. item 1
     2. subitem 1

-Note that github is more forgiving on indentation, the following doesn't work with mkdocs:
+Note that github is more forgiving, the following doesn't work with mkdocs:
  1. item a
  1. item b
  1. item c